woshisimox/Fight-the-Landlord/docs/advanced-bot-roadmap.md

 This roadmap collects implementation notes for four strength upgrades to the Dou Dizhu bot stack.
 Each section summarises the intended use cases, integration points, and an MVP cut that can be tackled incrementally.

-## Logistic Regression / GBDT Classifiers
+## Logistic Regression / GBDT / Random Forest Classifiers

 **Use cases**

 * Bid / double binary decisions (`phase === 'bid' | 'double'`).
-* Play-phase follow-up such as "follow vs pass" classification or scoring of a short candidate list prior to greedy resolution.
+* Play-phase follow-up such as "follow vs pass" classification or scoring of a short candidate list prior to greedy resolution; blend outputs from logistic, gradient boosted, and random forest ensembles for stability.

 **Integration hooks**